ebrubeskaya/Manual-SoftwareTest-Studies/README.md

 # ManualSoftwareTestStudies
-Includes manual software test studying.
+🌺Includes manual software test studying.

 It includes manual software testing of various web applications with the Trello application in this area.